jonesc31/Zelle/README.md

 # What is the prognosis for this company?
 Where do they expect to be in the future?
 Although Zelle does have some important weaknesses, I don't believe they're set in stone.
 As time goes on, I believe they will find a work around to fix these weaknesses and also adapt to technology to make their app more convenient for users.
 All in all, I see longevity for Zelle in the future.

+# TITLE

+## Overview and Origin

+## Business Activities:

+* What specific financial problem is the company or project trying to solve?

+* Who is the company's intended customer?
+Is there any information about the market size of this set of customers?
+What solution does this company offer that their competitors do not or cannot offer?
+(What is the unfair advantage they utilize?)

+* Which technologies are they currently using, and how are they implementing them?
+(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+## Landscape:

+* What domain of the financial industry is the company in?

+* What have been the major trends and innovations of this domain over the last 5-10 years?

+* What are the other major companies in this domain?

+## Results

+* What has been the business impact of this company so far?

+* What are some of the core metrics that companies in this domain use to measure success?
+How is your company performing, based on these metrics?

+* How is your company performing relative to competitors in the same domain?

+## Recommendations

+* If you were to advise the company, what products or services would you suggest they offer?
+(This could be something that a competitor offers, or use your imagination!)

+* Why do you think that offering this product or service would benefit the company?

+* What technologies would this additional product or service utilize?

+* Why are these technologies appropriate for your solution?